dynamsoft-docs/license-server-docs/common/mechanism.md

 During initialization, Dynamsoft SDKs connect to `LTS` to get authorized.
 The process is simplified as follows

-* The SDK sends a request to `LTS`
+* The SDK sends a request to `LTS`.
-* `LTS` extracts the handshake code from the request and checks its status in the usage database
+* `LTS` extracts the Handshake Code from the request and checks its status in the database.
-* If the handshake code exists and its quota is not used up,  `LTS` returns a token
+* If the Code exists and its quota is not used up,  `LTS` returns the authorization.
-* Otherwise, a failure message is returned
+* Otherwise, a failure message is returned.

 ### About the request

-The request includes the Client UUID and the handshake code.
-The handshake code is fetched from your code, the UUID is fetched from cache or generated on the fly if it is not found in the cache.
+The request includes the Client UUID and the Handshake Code among other information.
+The Handshake Code is fetched from [your code](#configure-the-handshake-code) and the UUID is fetched from the local cache.
+If the UUID is not found in the cache, a new one is generated.

 ### Handle authorization error

 For better user experience, you need to handle the authorization error should it happens.
-Take the JavaScript edition for example
+The following sample assumes JavaScript is used:

 ``` javascript
 try {